amauryval/gdf2bokeh/README.md

 Gdf2Bokeh is able to map your data from various format.
 About data, you must be aware to use compliant geometry types:

-It supports Geo/DataFrame/List of dict/List of geometry containing these 3 geometries families:
+It supports Geo/DataFrame/List of dict/List of geometry containing these 4 geometries families:

-* Point data with Point
+* Point data with Point geometry
+* MultiPoint data with MultiPoint geometry
-* Line data with LineString and/or MultiLineString
+* Line data with LineString and/or MultiLineString geometries
-* Polygon data with Polygon and/or MultiPolygon
+* Polygon data with Polygon and/or MultiPolygon geometries

 GeometryCollection data are not supported, so explode it to use it.
 So the best practice consists to split your input data by geometry type.